-Business Planning for Financial Advisors: The time to start is now
+The time to start your business plan is now

-Why do so many financial advisors not have a business plan in place for themselves?
-One of the main responses by financial advisors when asked why they don’t have a plan is simply that they don’t have time or they keep meaning to get to it and they don’t.
+Why do so many financial professionals not have a business plan in place for themselves?
+One of the main responses by financial professionals when asked why they don’t have a plan is simply that they don’t have time, or they keep meaning to get to it and they don’t.
 In addition, as we get further into the year, it can feel as if it’s not worth starting now, and instead, maybe we will start again fresh next year.
 But now is always the best time to start a plan.

 At Nationwide, we’re committed to using business plans to help our teams and our wholesalers be successful.
 We’ve used the concepts mapped out by Brian Moran in “The 12 Week Year” to successfully do so.
 One of the key concepts in this book is that the difficulty with annual plans is that we always think we have more time to achieve our goals.
 Because we think this way, we lack a sense of urgency and act accordingly.
 Then, when the deadline (year-end) approaches, we kick it into high gear.
 Moran goes on to explain that for many agents and firms, December is often the best month of the year, and fourth quarter often represents 30 to 40 percent of annual sales.
 Just think what we could accomplish if we applied those behaviors every month, every week, every day!